rnehareddy74/behavioral-disengagement-intelligence-system-engageiq/README.md

 # Behavioral Disengagement Intelligence System (BDIS)

-A production-style behavioral health engagement analytics pipeline — built to answer not just *who* will disengage, but *when*, *why*, and *what to do about it*.
+A production-style behavioral health engagement analytics pipeline which is  built to answer not just *who* will disengage, but *when*, *why*, and *what to do about it*.

 ---